 Does Medical Marijuana Require Proper Storage and Disposal?

 Is the proper storage and disposal of medical marijuana a vital concern?
-Between 2.5 and 5 million pounds of medical marijuana were produced in the U.S. in 2017.
+It’s estimated that revenue in the cannabis industry is expected to reach $39.85 billion in 2024.
 That’s a lot of cannabis, and there is a considerable amount of stalk, stem, and trim waste involved in its production.
-How should it be stored?
+How should you store it?
 Is disposal regulated like the disposal of pharmaceuticals?

 Storing Your Cannabis Safely